geomyidia/midiserver/README.md

 *A MIDI CLI tool and server written in Go, focused on supporting BEAM music apps via Erlang Ports*

+**Update:** This repo is no longer being used for the undertone and undermidi projects; those are currently being updated to use the rtmidi Erlang NIF developed by the Sonic Pi project.

 ## About

 The executable built by this project is intended to: